A Typical Day at Our Master's Camp Looks Like This

 Afternoons Consist of Lunch and Work Therapy Sessions

 For the next few hours following lunch, most of the men will conduct work therapy which serves two purposes.
 First, it allows men to become accountable to a job function which is related to becoming a productive part of society.
 Second, it allows for the necessary day to day operations to run smoothly.

-Work therapy includes such things as tending the garden, picking apples, taking out trash, washing vehicles, and vacuuming the rooms.
+Work therapy includes such things as tending the garden and orchard, taking out trash, washing vehicles, landscaping, and vacuuming the rooms.
 There may also be special projects, and men with specialized skills are encouraged to put those skills to use at The Camp if they want to.
 Work therapy is not about “hard work”, as much as it is about showing up on time and learning to do a good job while interacting with their peers and being part of a team.

 Evenings at Camp | Leisure, Dinner, and Guest Speakers

 As soon as work therapy ends, the men have free time until dinner.